cvxgrp/a2dr/README.md

 For information on the other optional hyper-parameters, please refer to our [companion paper](http://stanford.edu/~boyd/papers/a2dr.html) (Algorithm 2) and the [source code comments of the function **a2dr** in solver.py](https://github.com/cvxgrp/a2dr/tree/master/a2dr).

 #### Returns:
+The returned object `a2dr_result` is a dictionary containing the keys `'x_vals'`, `'primal'`, `'dual'`, `'num_iters'` and `'solve_time'`:
 * The output `x_vals` is a list of x_1,...,x_N from the iteration with the smallest residuals.
 * `primal` and `dual` are arrays containing the primal and dual residual norms for the entire iteration process, respectively.
 * The value `num_iters` is the total number of iterations, and `solve_time` is the algorithm runtime.

 #### Other tools
 The module `a2dr` also comes with several additional tools that facilitates the transformation of the problems into the required input format described above as well as tests and visualization.
-In particular, it come with a package for proximal operators, which can be imported via
+In particular, it come with a [package for proximal operators](a2dr/proximal/README.md), which can be imported via
 ```python
 import a2dr.proximal
 ```